surrealdb/langchain-surrealdb/examples/graph/present.md

 <!-- end_slide -->

+## Populating the vector store

-## Now we are ready to populate the vector store
+With the vector store instantiated, we are now ready to populate it.

 ```python
 # Parsing the YAML into a Symptoms dataclass